section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 Sorting algorithms are categorized into:

-- **Internal sorting algorithms**: They are sorting algorithms applied on a small amount of data.
+- **Internal sorting algorithms**: They are sorting algorithms applied to a small amount of data.
 Only the main memory is used.
 Examples are bubble sort, insertion sort, and quicksort.

 - **External sorting algorithms**: They are sorting algorithms that can be applied to massive amounts of data.
 As a result, external storage devices such as hard drives, and flash disks are used.
 An example is merge sort.